 This website has posted messages from numerous seers from around the world who speak of a coming “Warning” or “Illumination of Conscience”.
 It will be a moment when every person on earth will see their soul the way God sees it, as if they were standing before Him in judgment.
-It is a moment of mercy and justice in order to correct the consciences of mankind before the Lord purifies the earth.
+It is a moment of mercy and justice in order to correct the consciences of mankind and sift the weeds from the wheat before the Lord purifies the earth.
 But is this prophecy credible or even biblical?

 First, the idea that prophecy must be approved or backed up by an authoritative source in order to be true is false.
 The Church does not teach that.
 In fact, in Heroic Virtue, Pope Benedict XIV wrote:

 Are they to whom a revelation is made, and who are certain it comes from God, bound to give a firm assent thereto?
 The answer is in the affirmative… —Heroic Virtue, Vol III, p.390

 He to whom that private revelation is proposed and announced, ought to believe and obey the command or message of God, if it be proposed to him on sufficient evidence.
 (Ibid. p.
 394).

 5. The first apparition(s) in Betania, Venezuela were approved by the bishop there.
 Servant of God Maria Esperanza said:

 The consciences of this beloved people must be violently shaken so that they may “put their house in order”… A great moment is approaching, a great day of light… it is the hour of decision for mankind. —Antichrist and the End Times, Fr.
 Joseph Iannuzzi in p.
 37; Volume 15-n.2, featured article from www.sign.org